shababo/ether/README.md

 - An engineer needs to add remote monitoring to existing industrial control systems
 - A developer wants to turn a Gymnasium environment into an interactive game with joystick control and real-time display

-Ether makes these integrations simple by providing a messaging layer that connects components with minimal code changes.
+Ether makes these integrations simple by providing a lightweight, decorator and config based interface which enables an invisible communication layer that enables function calling, fast message passing, and optimized data sharing.

 ## Features